List of Dandadan characters: Cagliostro

+Clown Dragon Knight

+The Clown Dragon Knight is Cagliostro's arrogant partner who wears a mask that resembles a ventriloquist's dummy.
+He possesses knowledge of virology that relates to necromancy, having engineered an abnormal virus capable of manifesting flesh from the residual memories stored within ancient bones.
+Using this creation in tandem with Cagliostro's spirit magic, they successfully resurrected dinosaurs from the fossils at the Super Amusement Park.
+He also uses a rifle besides virology.

+Coat Dragon Knight

+The Coat Dragon Knight is an attractive young woman wearing a fur-collared coat over a low-cut cocktail dress.
+She is partnered with the Diamond Earring Dragon Knight and the Masked Eyepatch Dragon Knight.
+Her power allows her to transform into a massive echidna.

+Diamond Earring Dragon Knight

+The Diamond Earring Dragon Knight is a strict, no-nonsense Dragon Knight who is dressed in a tie and waistcoat.
+They are partnered with the Masked Eyepatch Dragon Knight and the Coat Dragon Knight.

+Masked Eyepatch Dragon Knight

+The Masked Eyepatch Dragon Knight is a tall and intimidating Dragon Knight who has a clean-shaven head, an eyepatch covering his right eye, and a toothy mask covering his nose and mouth.
+He is partnered with the Coat Dragon Knight and the Diamond Earring Dragon Knight.
+His power allows him to transform into a gigantic human-octopus hybrid, complete with tentacle legs and the ability to squirt ink.

 Spirits

 Acrobatic Silky

 Acrobatic Silky (アクロバティックさらさら, Akurobatikku Sarasara) is a powerful yōkai with immense strength and agility.
 In life, she was a struggling single mother and ballet dancer forced into prostitution to support her daughter.
 After her daughter was kidnapped and she was violently assaulted, she took her own life.
 Upon becoming a yōkai, she mistakes Aira for her lost child and obsessively follows her for years.
 When Aira, now able to perceive yōkai, fails to recognize her, Acrobatic Silky lashes out, accidentally killing her.
 To atone, she revives Aira by transferring her powers, and Aira's kindness allows her to pass on peacefully.